YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     # Action !!!
     bash src/bash/qto/qto.sh -a generate-msft-docs

-### 6.16.
+### 8.15.
 The related requirement is added in the requirements document
 The related requirement is added in the requirements document - there might be one or more requirements added.

-### 6.17.
+### 8.16.
 At least 2 times passed functional and js tests run
-Use the following shell actions ( Note that since v0.6.7 as authentication is required for most of the web-actions the QTO_NO_AUTH environmental variable has to be set to 1 to run those separately) :
+Use the following shell actions ( Note that since v0.6.7 as authentication is required for most of the web-actions the QTO_ONGOING_TEST environmental variable has to be set to 1 to run those separately) :

     bash src/bash/qto/qto.sh -a run-js-tests
     bash src/bash/qto/qto.sh -a run-functional-tests

-### 6.18.
+### 8.17.
 At least 2 times passed integration tests  in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.
-Since v0.6.7 as authentication is required for most of the web-actions the QTO_NO_AUTH environmental variable has to be set to 1 to run those separately.
+Since v0.6.7 as authentication is required for most of the web-actions the QTO_ONGOING_TEST environmental variable has to be set to 1 to run those separately.

     bash src/bash/qto/qto.sh -a run-integration-tests

-### 6.19.
+### 8.18.
 Deployment to the test environment
 Deploy to the test environment as shown in the code snippet bellow.
 Re-run the tests via the tests shell actions.

     # deploy to the tst environment